 So how do you transform a small sale into a larger deal?
-I’m reminded of a recent experience at my local hardware store.
-Feeling crafty last weekend, I came into the store looking to buy some wood and nails to build a bookcase — and what should’ve been a $50 project turned into a $250 project.
+Reminding of a recent experience at my local hardware store.
+Feeling crafty last weekend, came into the store looking to buy some wood and nails to build a bookcase, and what should’ve been a $50 project turned into a $250 project.

 How big is your bookcase?
 Where will it be stored?
 This information prepared him to advise me on how much I needed to buy and the type of wood that’d be best suited for my bookcase.
 He also showed me other products that I would need to finish my project: wood glue, sandpaper, stain, and brackets.

 Oftentimes we treat value and price as the same thing, but they’re not.
-Value goes beyond price: it includes the experience, the expertise, and support that comes with the purchase.
+Value goes beyond price: it includes the experience, expertise, and support that comes with the purchase.
 Harry helped create value for me by advising on the products he recommended — sharing which woods would be most suitable to my project, detailing how to properly stain and treat my bookcase, and helping to choose the right sandpaper grit for the job.

-The personal value a salesperson creates for a potential customer is twice as impactful as the value the company itself creates via product and service enhancements, according to research from the CEB and Google.
-The great news is that you can provide plenty of value for your customers from your own knowledge in the industry and lessons learned from helping a range of customers that have dealt with similar issues.
+The personal value a salesperson creates for a potential customer is twice as impactful as the value the company itself creates via product and service enhancements, according to research from CEB and Google.
+The great news is that you can provide plenty of value for your customers from your own knowledge of the industry and lessons learned from helping a range of customers that have dealt with similar issues.

 As I was checking out, Harry mentioned the store holds monthly demonstrations on various home improvement projects and invited me to join next month’s demo on building your own flower beds.
-With so many compliments on my now-completed bookcase, I already know what my next project is — and who to turn to for help!
+With so many compliments on my now-completed bookcase, I already know what my next project is, and who to turn to for help!